sohailthanveersk/Panic-Attack-Therapy-Prediction/README.md

 # Panic Attack Therapy Prediction Using Machine Learning

-## Overview
+## Project Overview

-A machine learning classification system developed to predict therapy requirements using panic-attack-related physiological, behavioral, and lifestyle features.
+Developed a machine learning classification system to predict therapy requirements based on panic-attack-related physiological, behavioral, lifestyle, and symptom features.

-The original academic project's source repository and dataset were lost.
-The Python implementation here is reconstructed from the original hard-copy project report.
+The project performs data preprocessing, exploratory data analysis, feature encoding, model training, and performance evaluation using Support Vector Machine (SVM) and XGBoost classifiers.

 > **Disclaimer:** This is an academic/portfolio project and is not a medical diagnostic or treatment system.

 ## Objective

-Predict whether therapy may be required based on panic-attack-related features.
+The objective of this project is to analyze panic-attack-related factors and build a classification model capable of predicting whether therapy may be required.

-## Workflow
+## Project Workflow

+Dataset
+↓
+Data Preprocessing
+↓
+Exploratory Data Analysis
+↓
+Feature Engineering
+↓
+Train-Test Split
+↓
-Dataset → Preprocessing → EDA → Train/Test Split → SVM & XGBoost → Evaluation → Prediction
+SVM & XGBoost
+↓
+Model Evaluation
+↓
+Therapy Prediction

 ## Models
 - Support Vector Machine (SVM)